In fact, it’s highly recommended for your welfare and mental well-being.

 You may have become used to living with your or your travelling partners disability, but home often comes with extra support.
 Specialist disability travel insurance can make sure that if extra care is needed, the right medical treatment is available, 24 hours a day – wherever you are in the world.

-Any comprehensive policy should cover:
+What a comprehensive policy should cover

 - Cancellation: if you need to cancel your holiday before go